Baron-von-Riedesel/WDe/readme.txt

    WDe is currently capable of editing logical, physical and CD-Rom drives on MS-DOS V4.0+ or compatible.
 It understands all FAT file systems, including exFAT.
-It should be able to edit drives up to 2 TB in size.
+It should be able to edit drives up to 2 TB in size, and is aware of both MBR and GPT partitioning schemes.

    Please be aware that a disk editor, if used inappropriately, might easily cause severe data losses.
 WDe is no exception in this regard, on the